Lenny Zakatek: Success

 Between 1974 and 1981, Zakatek was the lead singer with Gonzalez.
 They recorded successful albums, including Our Only Weapon Is Our Music, and Shipwrecked.
 A number of singles came from this collaboration, including a cover of "Brandy (You're a Fine Girl)", and the worldwide disco hit, "Haven't Stopped Dancing Yet."
 In 1977, Zakatek became a studio vocalist for The Alan Parsons Project, singing on their albums over a ten-year period.
 He was featured on twelve songs from eight Alan Parsons Project albums, including the hits "I Wouldn't Want to Be Like You", "Games People Play", "You Don't Believe," and "Damned If I Do".
-The allaboutjazz.com reviewer Todd S. Jenkins wrote that: "Lenny Zakatek's singing on ["I Wouldn't Want To Be Like You" and "Games People Play"] is prototypical of soulful prog-rock ... detached from the electronic melange."

 Solo work

 1979 saw the release of Zakatek's first solo album Lenny Zakatek, which was produced by Alan Parsons for A&M Records.
 The album produced one single: "Do It Right," backed by the album track "Viens."
 Other songs released as singles by Zakatek included "Say I Love You" and "Where Is The Love."

+RPM magazine reported in its 30 March 1985 edition of the publication that Zakatek had formed a band with David Tyson and Eddie Schwartz in Toronto, where the three rehearsed and developed a series of demos.
+One of the songs they worked on was "Don't Shed a Tear", which was later recorded by Paul Carrack.
+The band eventually dissolved after a record deal failed to materialise.

 In 1986, Zakatek formed a band called The Immortals, with John Deacon on bass guitar, and Robert Ahwai on lead guitar.
 Their single "No Turning Back" was included on the soundtrack to the film Biggles.

-In 1986, he guested on the track "Angel", written by Bob Weston, included on the Dick Morrissey album Souliloquy, and which also featured both Ahwai and Weston.
+That same year, he guested on the track "Angel", written by Bob Weston, included on the Dick Morrissey album Souliloquy, and which also featured both Ahwai and Weston.

 In 1988, he began a parallel career as a manager, music publisher and record producer.
 He managed and co-produced three of Japan's most prolific recording artists, Tomoyasu Hotei, Miki Imai and Kumiko Yamashita. he also co-wrote and produced several songs on Hotei's first solo album, Guitarhythm.
 In the UK he managed 7th Heaven, Huff and Herb, and The 3 Jays.
 The latter two acts achieved successes in the dance market.
 Zakatek's publishing company All Zakatek Music, co-published some of the cuts on Kubb's debut album.
 He has published and managed Sony/BMG artist Jah Waggie, the creative alter-ego of Jeff Patterson.
 Zakatek's second solo album Small But Hard, was released in 1989.

 In 1995, Zakatek performed with Joni Mitchell at the Great Music Experience in Nara City, Japan.
 He shared the stage with INXS, Bon Jovi, Bob Dylan and Tomoyasu Hotei and worked with Michael Kamen, with whom he went to do other projects.